 1: Tomato Maturity Date

-Ensure how long does it take to mature your particular tomato varieties according to the tomato seed packet instructions or plant tags.
+Ensure how long it takes to mature your particular tomato varieties according to the tomato seed packet instructions or plant tags.

 Then you must confirm your tomato variety will become mature before the approximate first frost date after planting them.

-If your tomato maturity date cross over the approximate first frost date or very close to it then you must have to choose some early ripening tomato varieties.
+If your tomato maturity date crosses over the approximate first frost date or is very close to it, you must choose some early-ripening tomato varieties.

 2: Determinate or Indeterminate Tomatoes

-You might also confirm your tomatoes are determinate or indeterminate types.
+You might also confirm whether your tomatoes are determinate or indeterminate types.

 Determinate tomatoes are easy to ripen on the vine because they all ripen at once.
-You don’t have to wait for a long time for the total harvest.
+Therefore, you don’t have to wait long for the total harvest.

-Then again indeterminate tomatoes continue producing fruits up to the first frost appear.
-So, mostly you need to take some extra care and effort to ripen your indeterminate tomatoes faster on the vine.
+Then again, indeterminate tomatoes continue producing fruits until the first frost appears.
+So, you need extra care and effort to ripen your indeterminate tomatoes faster on the vine.